Caregiving Advocacy: Becoming The Squeaky Wheel

-Terry was having bouts of sleeplessness, anxiety, poor appetite and just didn’t want to participate in the usual activities.
-After several calls to her physician by her son, the physician said it was probably just her Alzheimer’s going into a different stage.
-The doctor prescribed a new medication for memory and hoped the symptoms would improve.
-After two weeks of no improvement and escalated feelings of panic, Terry was sent to a psychiatric hospital for review.
+Terry, one of my clients, had a change in her daily routine.
+She experienced sleeplessness, anxiety, a poor appetite, and was not interested in participating in favorite activities.
+After several calls to her primary care physician by her son, the physician said it was “probably” her Alzheimer’s moving into a different stage.
+The doctor prescribed a new medication for memory loss and hoped the symptoms would improve.
+After two weeks of no improvement and escalated feelings of panic, Terry was sent to a psychiatric hospital for evaluation.

-On the first day at the psychiatric hospital, she left a group session, went back to her room and proceeded to drink two bottles of shampoo and eat a tube of toothpaste.
-After this incident Terry regretted what happened and said she just wanted to get better.
-The psychiatric hospital released Terry a few days later with a change in medication only for sleep.
+On the first day at the psychiatric hospital, Terry left a group session, went back to her room and proceeded to drink two bottles of shampoo and eat a tube of toothpaste.
+After this incident Terry reported that she regretted trying to harm herself and said she just wanted to get better.
+The psychiatric hospital released Terry to her home a few days later with a change in medication only for sleep.